Novartis/xgxr/misc/README_Delevopers.md

 * [Hadley Wickham's book](http://r-pkgs.had.co.nz/)
 * [Developing package with Rstudio](https://support.rstudio.com/hc/en-us/articles/200486488-Developing-Packages-with-RStudio)
 * [Getting a package onto CRAN](https://cran.r-project.org/web/packages/policies.html)

+## Coveralls.io for testing
+Visit coveralls.io if later, we get to the point where we want to look at unit test coverage.

 ## Scope of the project
 * Base case (100%)